The Fifth Discipline

 “In the long run, the only sustainable source of competitive advantage is your organization’s ability to learn faster than its competition.”

-The book, seen as a ground-breaking work for other, is seen as a bit too schizophrenic for me.
-The problem being, Senge has a lot of ground to cover in too short of an amount of pages.
-As a reader, I can see the general goal, introduce the core concepts of “systems-thinking” then apply them to the multi-factored nature of different business domains.
+Senge has too much ground to cover in too few pages.
+As a reader, I can see the general goal of introducing the core concepts of “systems-thinking”, then applying them to different business domains.

-But the pedagogical lucidity is simply lost in the flood of anecdotes and context-switching between separate business domains.
-What I wished for more in this book was more conceptual clarify around what Senge means by “systems-thinking” before going on to apply its principles.
-Though, this may be because the field has advanced since then.
+The problem is, pedagogical lucidity is lost in the flood of anecdotes and context-switching between business domains.
+What I wished more for in this book was conceptual clarity around “systems-thinking” before applying its principles.

 Systems Thinking

-Gestalt thinking, systems thinking, arrows/loopy diagrams, complexity science, or “big-picture” thinking; Whatever you call it, the core tenets backing this methodology are these supposed facts:
+Gestalt thinking, systems thinking, arrow/loopy diagrams, complexity science, or “big-picture” thinking; Whatever you call it, the core tenets backing this methodology are these supposed facts:

 1. The world is incomprehensibly complex.